paritytech/github-issue-sync/README.md

 check the type of `IssueToProjectFieldRuleCreationInput` in [the source types](./src/server/types.ts) for all the available fields.

+Keep track of the returned ID in case you want to [update the rule later](#app-api-update-rule); regardless, all IDs can be retrieved at any point by using the [listing endpoint](#app-api-list-rules).

 #### Unfiltered Rule <a name="app-api-unfiltered-rule"></a>

 If a Rule is specified with no filter, **any** issue associated with the